 Duration of the song

-The approximate number of expected views
+Number of expected views

-The purpose of the license (commercial or non-profit)
+Purpose of the license (commercial or non-profit)

 Step 3.
 Create a written permission agreement

 Avoid verbal agreements with music owners as they are less effective than written agreements.
 If the permission agreement isn’t physical, misunderstandings can lead to future disputes.

 How much does it cost to get permission?